Skip to main content

 • self-employed people who want detailed tax and related information in one place, and

-• non-tax specialists who advise low-income self-employed individuals.
+• non-tax specialists who advise low-income self-employed individuals and partnerships.

 The guide covers setting up as a sole trader or a partnership and how to register with HMRC.
-It explains how you can prepare accounts, what business records you need to keep and how to complete your tax return.
-It contains detailed case studies showing how to prepare accounts and what to include on your 2023/24 tax return, using either the cash basis or the accruals basis.
+It explains how you can prepare accounts, what business records you need to keep and how to complete your self assessment tax return.
+It contains a detailed case study showing how to prepare accounts and what to include on your 2025/26 tax return, using the cash basis.

 You can download the guide here.